Make super payments

 The super you pay for your employees helps them save for the future.

-Currently you need to pay a minimum of 9.5% of your employees' ordinary-time earnings into a super fund for them, on top of their regular salary.
+From 1 July 2021 you need to pay a minimum of 10% of your employees' ordinary-time earnings into a super fund for them, on top of their regular salary.
 This is called the super guarantee (SG).
 The SG is expected to increase in future years.

 What are ordinary-time earnings?

 The salary or wages you pay an employee for their usual hours of work before any tax is paid (also known as their gross salary).
 This includes over-award payments, bonuses, shift allowances, commissions, and most types of paid leave.
 Ordinary-time earnings don't include any overtime.
 Find out more at the ATO website.

 Note: If you're a Tasmanian State Government employer, what's included as part of an employee's ordinary-time earnings is different.
 You should use the definition of salary as defined under the Public Sector Superannuation Reform Act 2016 (section 4).

 You pay Sarah a salary of $5,000 each month before tax.